microsoft/BotBuilder-Samples/SampleReadme.md

 ```
 - To deprovision your bot using the Azure Portal:
     - Search for your resource group in the Azure portal.
-    - Click on the "..." to the left side of the resource group
+    - Click on the "..." to the left side of the resource group.
     - Select delete and follow the prompt

 # Further Reading